RDAngelFish/New_vision_world/README.md

 # New Vision World
   Welcome to New Vision World!

-  We are ready to show you what does the New Vision World means.
+  We are ready to show you how New Vision World works.

 Contents
 --------